pcgentry/candy_machine/readme.md

 Traditionally the **Kind King** of Wuzzlopolis would feed each wuzzle by hand based on how much he liked each wuzzle and what the Kind King thought they would like.

 This approach wasn't the best, because the Kind King was only one Wuzzle and had only one perspective.
-One wuzzle can only do so much, and he could never pay attention to every wuzzle and what they liked to eat... he had to make a lot of generalizations and while doing the best he could, his choices were somewhat arbitrary.
+One wuzzle can only do so much, and he could never pay attention to every wuzzle and what they liked to lick... he had to make a lot of generalizations and while doing the best he could, his choices were somewhat arbitrary.

 Still, Wuzzlopolis did O.K. under the Kind King.